-- A copy of the book Using Excel for Business Analysis, and/or a course exercise manual.
+- A copy of the book Using Excel for Business and Financial Modelling, and/or a course exercise manual.
 (Please check the course outline to see which courses include a copy of the book.)

 - USB memory stick on which to save your models

 Public courses are run in a computer laboratory and workstations are provided so that participants can work in Excel on practical applications of content covered in the course.
 The course is normally demonstrated using the latest version of Excel and participants can choose to use a previous version of Excel if they prefer.
 If participants are more comfortable using their own laptops, they are most welcome to bring their own equipment.
 PCs are used during this course, so Apple Macintosh users may prefer to bring their own laptops.

 Each version of Excel differs somewhat but it does not really matter which version you are using, as the machines used during class have several different versions installed so students may use whichever version they prefer.
 If you’re not sure which version you are using, and for an overview of the major differences between versions, please see the blog article Which version of Excel am I using?

 A reasonable level of Excel is required for these courses.
 They are designed for users who use Excel fairly regularly, and are comfortable with using formulas and know their way around the basic functions of Excel.
 It is assumed that students will know how to link between worksheets, and create some formulas.
 These courses are not designed to teach Excel, rather the use of Excel in a modelling situation.
 Complex formulas are documented in the course manual or book received by each student.

 Each student will build their own model/s during the day/s and can bring them home with them.
 Students will be supplied with a USB memory stick on which to save their work and take it away.
 If your company does not allow use of external drives it can be emailed to you.

 A pre-course survey will be distributed to assess your skill level prior to coming on the course.
 If you are unsure about your suitability for this course or have any other questions, please phone our office on 0298187250.